kovidgoyal/calibre/manual/diff.rst

 what has changed inside an ebook after editing or converting it.
 It can compare books in the EPUB and AZW3 formats.

-To use it, either open the ebook file the tool for :ref:`edit` and then click :guilabel:`File->Compare to other book` or use the :ref:`book_details` panel.
+To use it, either open the ebook in the tool for :ref:`edit` and then click :guilabel:`File->Compare to other book` or use the :ref:`book_details` panel.
 If you do a conversion from EPUB to EPUB, the original EPUB file will be saved as ORIGINAL_EPUB.
 Simply right click on the ORIGINAL_EPUB entry in the Book